ItzSelenux/papirus-folders-gui/README.md

 for this program to work it is necessary that you have installed papirus-folders-gui on your PC

-for this program to work it is necessary that you have installed zensu on your PC
+for this program to work it is necessary that you have installed pkexec on your PC

 ## Table of contents